-SoftBank Group Corp.
-(SFTBY) CEO Masayoshi Son on Q4 2020 Results - Earnings Call Transcript

 Masayoshi Son

-It can be a bit long to explain one by one for a transaction, but this is a very general for the contract.
+It can be a bit long to explain one by one for transaction, but this is a very general for the contract.
 So four years later we settle or something like that, so that we effectively sell, but its going to be settled in four years.
-And we raise money in front – upfront, that's being the scheme we've been using in that before and it's the similar scheme.
+And we raise money in front – upfront, that's being the scheme we've been using before and it's a similar scheme.

 And also floor contract, this is to raising money and save the upsides to some extent.
 Collar transactions, the is the two year collar transaction.
 We sell once and raise money, but some will be maintained with us for upside in future.
-So at the time we invest in video we used the collar transaction scheme, which we disclose later and this is a similar scheme that we use for that case.
+So at the time we invest in NVIDIA we used the collar transaction scheme, which we disclosed later and this is a similar scheme that we use for that case.
 For details, our finance team will be able to answer your questions, but that's the big picture.
 Thank you very much.

 For any other questions, I believe that I would like to take more as many questions as possible, so can you keep those questions to one.
 Thank you.